 OTCAS personal statement

-Submit a personal essay that address why you selected OT as a career and how an OT degree relates to your professional goals.
-Refer to the OTCAS website for requirements.
+Submit a personal essay that addresses why you selected OT as a career, the relevant experiences you have had, and how an OT degree relates to your professional goals.
+Refer to the OTCAS website for instructions.

 UIC-specific personal statement